Feral Cat Post-op Instructions

 - Offer food and water when you get home, but be careful opening the trap to slip food and water in.
 If possible, use a trap fork to hold the cat on one side of the trap while you provide food and water and clean newspaper.
 Forks are available for rent at The PAWS Clinic.
 For your safety, do not attempt to touch the cats.

-- Abnormal signs that will need attention by veterinary staff during the recovery include any discharge coming from the surgery site, abnormal smells, biting/chewing at incision site, and continued lethargy (not feeling well).
+- Abnormal signs that will need attention by veterinary staff during the recovery include any bleeding or discharge coming from the surgery site, abnormal smells, biting/chewing at incision site, and continued lethargy (not feeling well).

 - If you have any concerns about the recovery of the cat, please call us at 313-451-8200.
 Please leave a message if we do not answer, and we will call you back promptly.